nicolomarziani/ropes/README.md

 # Ropes

-Fun for hours: click playwindow and drag to create a rope.
-Click drag the ball at the top of a rope to move it.
-Click playwindow and don't drag to create an ear.
+Fun for hours: click the playwindow and drag to create a rope.
+Click and drag the ball at the top of a rope to move it.
+Click playwindow without dragging to create an ear.
 Click and drag an ear to move it.
-Double-click a rope or an ear to delete it.
-Click the small black square in the top left corner to change it to red and enter delete mode.
+Double-click a rope or an ear to delete it. ~~Click the small black square in the top left corner to change it to red and enter delete mode.
 Click it again to exit delete mode.
-When in delete mode, click a rope or an ear to delete it.
+When in delete mode, click a rope or an ear to delete it.~~ Double click a rope or an ear to delete it.
+Click a rope or an ear anf hold for half a second to bring up empty context menu.

 ## To Be Addressed Immediately